top of page

 4 large garlic cloves, minced

-4 Green onions thinly sliced
+4 green onions, thinly sliced

-1/4 cup coarsely chopped Italian parsley
+1/4 cup chopped, Italian parsley

-¼ cup good quality olive oil
+¼ cup olive oil

 Salt & pepper

-Uncooked, jumbo shrimp peeled & deveined
+Uncooked, jumbo shrimp peeled & deveined (3-4 ounce per serving)

 Olive oil